-The question whether natural materials should be more noticeable in interior design compared to conventional materials produces mixed response.
-35 percent of all participants highlight that natural materials should be noticeable, whereas 26 percent disagree with this statement (see Figure 9).
-The majority of customers are neutral regarding this question.
+The question whether natural materials should be more noticeable in interior design compared to conventional materials leads to mixed results.
+35 percent of all volume brand customers and 34 percent of all premium brand customers highlight that natural materials should be noticeable, whereas 26 percent resp. again 34 percent disagree with this statement (see Figure 10).
+For volume brand customers neutral is the largest category with 40 percent, for premium brand customers the value is even quite high with 32 percent.

-Fig. 9.
-Assessment of the perceptibility of natural materials in the interior (n = 254)
+Fig. 10.
+Assessment of the perceptibility of natural materials in the interior

 The final topic of the survey is the future relevance of sustainable materials in the interior.
-Nearly 74 percent of the respondents rate the future relevance as very high or at least high, thus prophesizing an increase in meaning and relevance in the coming years (see Figure 10).
+Nearly 74 percent of all volume brand customers and nearly 75 percent of all premium brand customers rate the future relevance as very high or at least high, thus prophesizing an increase in relevance in the coming years (see Figure 11).

-Fig. 10.
-Future importance of natural materials in automotive interior (n = 254)
+Fig. 11.
+Future importance of natural materials in automotive interior

 Overall, it can be seen that the issue of sustainability is present in people's awareness.
-A tendency towards greater openness for new, more sustainable materials among customers of volume brand automobiles is recognizable.
+A tendency towards greater openness for new, more sustainable materials among customers of volume and premium brand automobiles is recognizable.
 The priority for customers is that sustainability is taken into account in manufacturing and production, but not to the detriment of appearance, feel, comfort or price.
+The differences between both customer groups are mostly not significant with the exception of the larger acceptance of higher costs for sustainable solutions by volume brand customers, the pronunciation of individuality by premium brand customers and the higher number of preferred natural materials for single interior elements by volume brand customers.